-Yoga is not about grunt or effort
+Yoga is not about “grunt” or effort

-I put in a great amount of effort to learn and do the poses I was attempting.
+When I was younger, I put in a great amount of effort to learn and do the poses I was attempting.

 I used to sweat heaps.
 I tried so hard.